A woman tries to exonerate her brother, who was convicted of murder, by proving that the crime was committed by a supernatural phenomenon.

 At the end of the day it’s another family, in another house, fighting another supernatural entity, so there is nothing new here really.

 Oculus is an intricate and at times complex story with an ending that is less than satisfactory.
 Of course it opens the door for yet another franchise to be born, as if the horror genre is lacking in these at the moment.

 View the trailer…

-What did you think of Oblivion?
-Was it what you were expecting, leave a comment and let us know.
+What did you think of the film, leave a comment and let us know?